adanSiqueira/HeartDiseasePredictor/README.md

 ## 🧠 Model Development and Performance

 The initial phase included training and evaluating multiple classification models.
-After experimentation, **Logistic Regression** was selected for final deployment.
-The model was trained using a robust pipeline with:
+After experimentation, an Ensembling with **XGBoost**, **Random Forest** and **Logistic Regression** were selected for optimization and final deployment.
+The model was trainedand optimized  using a robust pipeline with:

 - **StandardScaler** for feature normalization
 - **Bayesian optimization** (`BayesSearchCV`) for hyperparameter tuning